Table of Contents

 Step 2: Select the New Query option.

-Step 3: In the Query Editor window, enter the following code to turn off the suspect flag on the database and set it to EMERGENCY mode:
+Step 3: In the Query Editor window, enter the following code to set the database to EMERGENCY mode:

 ALTER DATABASE db_name SET EMERGENCY